arkime/arkimeweb/_wiki/wisesources.md

 ### Memory data

-For memory data, sources should use the `HashTable` package to store the data which is loaded into memory.
+For memory data, sources should use javsscript `Map` to store the data which is loaded into memory.
 An interval should be setup to occasionally reload the data.
-The `cacheTimeout` variable should be set to -1 so the wiseService doesn't actually cache the data as it is already loaded into memory.
+The `cacheTimeout` variable should be set to -1 so the wiseService doesn't actually cache the data as it is already loaded into memory inside your source.

 ### API Data